Lady Beware: Development

 Arthur began working on Lady Beware in the late '70s, shortly after the success of her second feature, The Mafu Cage, which screened at Cannes, landed her a four-picture deal at Universal.
 Universal, however, ended up rejecting the project, which ended up having "100 homes, 17 drafts, and eight writers," as Arthur told The Los Angeles Times in 1986 ahead of the film's release.
 "The purse-holders are men, and they attempted to make Lady Beware into a violent picture," Arthur added.
 "I'm not interested in making a picture where a woman gets beat up.
 I want to show how a lady deals with this kind of insidious violence.
 A policeman can't help."

 Filming

 The film was shot on location in Pittsburgh during the summer of 1986 after Scotti Brothers Entertainment agreed to finance and distribute it.
 The budget was reportedly under $2 million.
 Lady Beware's 28 days of shooting took place primarily in the city's North Side and downtown neighborhoods.

 Release

 Home media

 Lady Beware was released on VHS and Laserdisc in 1988 by International Video Entertainment.
 A second VHS release was put out in 1991 by Avid Home Entertainment.

+Soundtrack

+Lady Beware was released on two soundtrack albums.

+The 27 track complete and original music score by Craig Safan on Dragon's Domain Records 2020.

+The 9 track original motion picture soundtrack including 5 tracks from the original music score by Craig Safan, 3 tracks by David Hallyday and a track by Abe E LaMarca available on all music formats on Scotti Bros Records 1987.